-- (1) Except as otherwise provided in this Instrument, this Instrument applies to - (a) an investment fund that is a reporting issuer; and - (b) subject to subsection (2), a mutual fund in the jurisdiction. - (2) Despite paragraph (1)(b), in Alberta, British Columbia, Manitoba and Newfoundland and Labrador, this Instrument does not apply to a mutual fund that is not a reporting issuer. - (3) In Saskatchewan, this Instrument does not apply to a Type B corporation within the meaning of The Laboursponsored Venture Capital Corporations Act (Saskatchewan). - (4) In Québec, this Instrument does not apply to a reporting issuer organized under - (a) an Act to establish the Fonds de solidarité des travailleurs du Québec (F.T.Q.)
-R.S.Q., chapter F-3.2.1; - (b) an Act to establish Fondaction, le Fonds de développement de la Confédération des syndicats nationaux pour la coopération et l'emploi (R.S.Q., chapter F-3.1.2); or - (c) an Act constituting Capital régional et coopératif Desjardins, Loi constituant Capital régional et coopératif Desjardins (R.S.Q., chapter C-6.1).
+- (1) Except as otherwise provided in this Instrument, this Instrument applies to - (a) an investment fund that is a reporting issuer; and - (b) subject to subsection (2), a mutual fund in the jurisdiction. - (2) Despite paragraph (1)(b), in Alberta, British Columbia, Manitoba and Newfoundland and Labrador, this Instrument does not apply to a mutual fund that is not a reporting issuer. - (3) [Repealed] - (4) In Québec, this Instrument does not apply to a reporting issuer organized under - (a) an Act to establish the Fonds de solidarité des travailleurs du Québec (F.T.Q.)
+R.S.Q., chapter F-3.2.1; - (b) an Act to establish Fondaction, le Fonds de développement de la Confédération des syndicats nationaux pour la coopération et l'emploi (R.S.Q., chapter F-3.1.2); or

+(c) an Act constituting Capital régional et coopératif Desjardins, Loi constituant Capital régional et coopératif Desjardins (R.S.Q., chapter C-6.1).